 Rather than delivering better (and more honest) service – and earning their customers’ trust – these companies want to skirt any oversight and keep their customers in the dark.

-If these guys really were the best option out there, wouldn’t they want people to see that on the PowerToChoose site?
+If these guys really were the best option out there for electric services, wouldn’t they want people to see that on the PowerToChoose site?
 Wanting to shut down the site, as a few of the big guys do (we won’t name names, but Dave Lieber will!) speaks volumes about how bad they are.

 Believe it or not, there is a better and greener option – like Pogo Energy!

 Most electric companies don’t have your best interest in mind, or aren’t interested in giving you a fair deal.
 A select few, like us, wanted to see what happened if we brought ethics and new ideas into the electricity sector.